ADA-research/Sparkle/Examples/configuration_with_ablation.md

 ### Immediate ablation and validatation after configuration

-By adding `--ablation` and/or `--validation` to `configure_solver.py`, ablation and respectivelly validation will run directly after the configuration has finished.
+By adding `--ablation` and/or `--validate` to `configure_solver.py`, ablation and respectivelly validation will run directly after the configuration has finished.

+`Commands/configure_solver.py --solver Solvers/PbO-CCSAT-Generic/ --instance-set-train Instances/PTN --ablation --validate`

+or, including the test set:

-`Commands/configure_solver.py --solver Solvers/PbO-CCSAT-Generic/ --instance-set-train Instances/PTN --ablation --validation`
+`Commands/configure_solver.py --solver Solvers/PbO-CCSAT-Generic/ --instance-set-train Instances/PTN --instance-set-test Instances/PTN2 --ablation --validate`

 There is no need to execute `run_ablation.py` and/or `validate_configured_vs_default.py` when these flags are given afterwards